LinkUVerse/rtd/.github/ISSUE_TEMPLATE/ide-issue.md

 text document notification handled symbolication started symbolicating "~/deepbookv3/packages/deepbook"
-[note] Dependencies on Bridge, MoveStdlib, Sui, and SuiSystem are automatically added, but this feature is disabled for your package because you have explicitly included dependencies on Sui.
+[note] Dependencies on Bridge, MoveStdlib, Rtd, and RtdSystem are automatically added, but this feature is disabled for your package because you have explicitly included dependencies on Rtd.
 Consider removing these dependencies from Move.toml.
 on_document_symbol_request: "~/deepbookv3/packages/deepbook/sources/balance_manager.move"
-no cached deps for "~/deepbookv3/packages/deepbook" pre-compiling dep MoveStdlib inserting new dep into cache for "~/.move/https___github_com_MystenLabs_sui_git_framework__mainnet/crates/sui-framework/packages/move-stdlib" pre-compiling dep Sui inserting new dep into cache for "~/.move/https___github_com_MystenLabs_sui_git_framework__mainnet/crates/sui-framework/packages/sui-framework" pre-compiling dep token inserting new dep into cache for "~/deepbookv3/packages/deepbook/../token" compiled to parsed AST
+no cached deps for "~/deepbookv3/packages/deepbook" pre-compiling dep MoveStdlib inserting new dep into cache for "~/.move/https___github_com_LinkUVerse_rtd_git_framework__mainnet/crates/rtd-framework/packages/move-stdlib" pre-compiling dep Rtd inserting new dep into cache for "~/.move/https___github_com_LinkUVerse_rtd_git_framework__mainnet/crates/rtd-framework/packages/rtd-framework" pre-compiling dep token inserting new dep into cache for "~/deepbookv3/packages/deepbook/../token" compiled to parsed AST